atharv69/Credit-Card-Fraud-Detection-Using-Logistic-Regression/README.md

-Financial Fraud Prevention : A Machine Learning- Based Risk Analysis System
+Financial Fraud Prevention : A Machine Learning- Based Risk Analysis System.

 Credit card fraud is a critical financial issue that requires effective detection mechanisms to minimize losses.
 This project utilizes machine learning techniques, specifically logistic regression, to classify fraudulent and legitimate transactions using the **Credit Card Fraud Detection** dataset.